 Alternatives to Fell Stitch

-- Blanket stitch gives a more noticable edge for applique and looks great in contrasting thread colors.
+- Blanket stitch gives a more noticable edge to the applique and looks great in contrasting thread colors.

 Fell Stitch - In Conclusion